oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 		Must be unique across all VNICs in the subnet and comply with RFC 952 and RFC 1123.
 	* `read_endpoint_ip_address` - The IP address the DB System read endpoint is configured to listen on.
 A private IP address of your choice to assign to the read endpoint of the DB System.
 Must be an available IP address within the subnet's CIDR.
 If you don't specify a value, Oracle automatically assigns a private IP address from the subnet.
 This should be a "dotted-quad" style IPv4 address.
+	* `read_endpoint_ipv6address_ipv6subnet_cidr_pair_details` - Details to assign an IPv6 subnet prefix or IPv6 address to a resource.
+		* `ipv6address` - An IPv6 address of your choice.
+Must be an available IPv6 address within the subnet's prefix.
+		* `ipv6subnet_cidr` - The IPv6 prefix allocated to the subnet.
 * `rest` - REST configuration details.
 	* `configuration` - Select how REST is configured across the DB System instances.
 	* `port` - The port for REST to listen on.
 Supported port numbers are 443 and from 1024 to 65535.